MarianMocanu/finance-tracker-api/README.md

 We have provided two scripts for interacting with the database:

-1. `dump.sh`: This script creates a dump of the database.
+1. `dump-database.sh`: This script creates a data dump of the database.
-2. `import.sh`: This script imports a database dump.
+2. `import-database.sh`: This script creates a backup dump of the current data in the database and then imports the data from the data dump.
+3. `restore-database.sh`: This script imports the data dump from the backup created when importing in case the import script failed.

 Before running these scripts, make sure to set your database credentials in a `.env` file, after which you can run the scripts with: